carls113/RCAC-temp-hpc-exchange/docs/source/week2/applications.rst

 .. admonition:: Answer
    :collapsible: closed

    The system doesn't know about python yet, we haven't loaded it.

-There are too many versions and conflicting software to have every verson of every application `pre-installed` for all users all the time.
+There are too many versions and conflicting software to have every version of every application `pre-installed` for all users all the time.
 To get around this problem, we use a module system called `Lmod`.
 This module system can load and unload software within your shell environment.